 Nijjar’s killing and spy wars

 September 23, 2023: The Khalistan movement.
 Terrorism in Kashmir.
 Insurgency in the Northeast – what is common to these three things?
-All three of them are historical, sophisticated foreign undercover intelligence operations aimed at destabilising Bharat in a controlled manner, from time to time.
+All three of them are historical, sophisticated foreign undercover intelligence operations aimed at destabilising India in a controlled manner, from time to time.

 Canada’s smoke-and-mirrors role in the simmering Khalistan movement is back in the headlines after a long time.
-In this tense atmosphere, let’s try to connect the dots, and let’s try to understand precisely why certain foreign powers are perpetually interested in meddling in Bharat’s internal affairs and keeping the Indian establishment on its toes.
+In this tense atmosphere, let’s try to connect the dots, and let’s try to understand precisely why certain foreign powers are perpetually interested in meddling in India’s internal affairs and keeping the Indian establishment on its toes.

 Everybody is talking about the Khalistan movement and Hardeep Singh Nijjar, who was gunned down by mystery assailants in Surrey, British Columbia, on June 18 this year.
 Canadian Prime Minister Justin Trudeau set the ball rolling about the Khalistan debate earlier this week by openly accusing Indian government agents of eliminating the Sikh separatist leader.